e-nzym3/blog/content/en/posts/iot-router_belkin-N450/index.md

 <...snip...>
 ```

+Ultimately, the glitching did not get me into a different shell or into a mode where my input was being accepted.

-Althought not described here very well, in between each of these steps were hours spent Googling around trying to find an explanation as to what may be going on.
-The most dissatisfying answer I found was that manufacturers sometimes disable the RX pin to prevent tampering thorugh UART.
-I found no information as to how to re-enabled it.
-As I've mentioned before, this router was not running U-boot, and most of the online helped surrounded that topic almost exclusively.
+Althought not described here very well, in between each of the above-mentioned steps were hours spent Googling around trying to find an explanation as to what may be going on.
+The most dissatisfying answer I found was that manufacturers sometimes disable the RX pin to prevent tampering through UART.
+I found no information as to how to re-enable it.
+As I've mentioned before, this router was not running U-boot, and most of the online helpe surrounded that topic almost exclusively.
 As such, I was on my own... but not entierly.
-I turned to the IoT Hacker Hangout Discord to see if anybody else has seen this type of behavior from a device, and while fellow hackers said they did, they were unable to assist me despite their best efforts.
+I turned to the IoT Hacker Hangout Discord to see if anybody else has seen this type of behavior from a device they worked on in the past, and while the fellow hackers said they did, they were unable to assist me despite their best efforts.
 As such, I decided to switch tactics and go after the SPI chip.

 ## SPI Chip
 The SPI chip located just south of the UART pads listed its model as `MXIC MX 25L6445E`: